Hideaki Ozawa

-Hideaki Ozawa (小澤 英明, Ozawa Hideaki) is a Japanese former football goalkeeper.
+Hideaki Ozawa (小澤 英明, Ozawa Hideaki) is a Japanese former professional footballer who played as a goalkeeper.

 Career

-Ozawa was born in Namegata on March 17, 1974.
+Ozawa was born in Namegata on 17 March 1974.

 Kashima Antlers

 After graduating from high school, he joined Kashima Antlers in 1992.
 He could hardly play in the match behind Masaaki Furukawa and Yohei Sato.
 In July 1997, he left the club for spinal disc herniation.

 Yokohama Marinos

 In October 1998, he joined Yokohama Marinos (later Yokohama F. Marinos).
 However he could hardly play in the match behind Yoshikatsu Kawaguchi.

 Cerezo Osaka (loan)

 In 2000, he also played for Cerezo Osaka on loan from March to August.

 Tokyo

 In 2001, he moved to FC Tokyo.
 However he could hardly play in the match behind Yoichi Doi.

 Kashima Antlers

 In 2004, he returned to Antlers for the first time in 7 years.
 Although he could hardly play in the match behind Hitoshi Sogahata, he played 12 matches in 2006 because Sogahata got hurt.